ctxis/cbrcli/README.md

 * Start cbrcli with `python cbrcli.py`

 ### Linux
-Installation on Linux should be much simpler than Windows, just make sure you're running version 2,7 of Python and pip instead of Python 3.
+Installation on Linux should be much simpler than Windows.

 * Run pip install cbapi
 * Download and extract cbrcli from Github